Generic Workflow

 To simplify certain models, there could be some common assumptions made.
 Here are some examples:

-- Recompressor: The main function of a recompressor is to compressor gas from separator pressures back up to the inlet separator pressure.
+- Recompressor: The main function of a recompressor is to compress gas from separator pressures back up to the inlet separator pressure.
 If this compressor is small and has little fluctuation in its load, or its processed gas rate and composition are unknown, thus, to simplify modelling, this recompressor could be modelled as a constant load.
 And at times, is included within the facility's base load

 Additional Information